zama-ai/concrete-ml/docs/built-in-models/encrypted_dataframe.md

 Encrypted DataFrames are a storage format for encrypted tabular data.
 You can exchange encrypted DataFrames with third parties to collaborate without privacy risks.
 Potential applications include:

-- Encrypt storage of tabular datasets
+- Encrypt storage of tabular data-sets
 - Joint data analysis efforts between multiple parties
 - Data preparation steps before machine learning tasks, such as inference or training
 - Secure outsourcing of data analysis to untrusted third parties